Protecting Coral Reefs as A Scuba Diver

-Periodically Go Green organizes volunteer activities focused on protecting coral reefs near the Dressel Divers bases.
-On other occasions, we collaborate with different NGOs in similar activities.
-In all cases, all of those divers who wish to help us to protect the coral reefs can enroll in these green events.
-If you are one of them, keep an eye on our “Green News” section.
+Periodically, Go Green hosts volunteer activities focused on coral reef conservation near Dressel Divers bases.
+On other occasions, we collaborate with different NGOs.
+In all cases, those divers who want to help us save coral reefs can sign up for our green events.

 You can also join the Go Green community, offer advice and tips, and share your experience with us.
 Help us protect coral reefs.

 To sum up, protecting coral reefs is a crucial mission that requires collective effort.
 While institutionalized measures and conservation policies play a significant role, individual actions can also make a substantial difference.

 As conscientious divers, we have the power to contribute to the protection and preservation of coral reefs, alleviating the environmental pressures they face.
 The importance of coral reef protection cannot be forgotten, especially in the face of severe threats and challenges.
 By becoming ambassadors for coral reef protection, scuba divers can lead the way in promoting sustainable practices and raising awareness.

 Whether you are a scuba diver or not, there are 12+1 practical tips that you can implement to protect coral reefs, even if you live far away from them.
 From reducing plastic usage and embracing reusable alternatives to practicing responsible snorkeling and diving, every action counts.